Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Finances: Above average.
-The school budget has been in surplus
+The school budget has been roughly in balance

-Representation: Slightly out of balance.
-The socio-economic mix and ethnic representation are both slightly out of balance with the local community.
+Representation: In balance.
+The socio-economic mix is slightly out of balance with the local community, while ethnic representation is in balance with the local community.
 Show details

 Environment: About average.
 Air pollution and traffic accidents are quite high, while crime is roughly average.